How to Manage Email Overload

 Do: Spend some time unsubscribing.
 This will reduce the amount of crud before this starts filling up your Inbox.

-Since I put this article up the GDPR (General Data Protection Regulation) kicked in.
-For some weeks after it came into effect I spent an extra minutes or two each day unsubscribing from those senders with who I had never signed up.
+Since I first put this article up the GDPR (General Data Protection Regulation) kicked in.
+For some weeks after it came into effect I spent an extra minute or two each day unsubscribing from those senders with who I had never signed up.

 This time spent has been worthwhile: the number of unwanted emails has fallen significantly.
 Now I unsubscribe as I go along, it taking a few seconds only each visit to Inbox.